For immediate assistance

 You're not alone

-Coronavirus has meant big changes to the way we all live.
+COVID-19 has changed the way we all live.

-It’s completely natural to be worried about coronavirus and the changes that are happening all around us.
+It’s completely natural to be worried about coronavirus.
 Too much concern can impact on your ability to think clearly and cope with daily challenges.

 There is never a wrong time to seek help.